jsplumb/jsplumb/README.md

 # jsPlumb

-<strong>This is version 4.x alpha.
+<strong>This is version 5.x alpha.
 It is a rewrite of the original jsPlumb in Typescript, and is currently a work in progress.
 Use this version in production at your own risk.</strong>

+### Packages

+One major change between 5.x and 2.x is that jsPlumb is now broken up into a number of smaller packages.
+This repository contains the code for all of these packages, but they are published on npm separately:

+- `@jsplumb/util` This is the equivalent to what was always the `jsPlumbUtil` member on the window (and in fact, if you use the umd build, still is).
+This package has no external dependencies.

+- `@jsplumb/core` Core functionality for jsPlumb - manages connections/endpoints and their drawing, but has no knowledge of the DOM.
+Depends on `@jsplumb/util`.

+- `@jsplumb/browser-ui` This package is the equivalent of `jsPlumb` in 2.x - it provides a concrete instance of jsPlumb that renders connections as SVG elements in the DOM.
+Depends on `@jsplumb/core`.

+---

 It would be very helpful if existing users of jsPlumb could test this alpha version.
 There are a number of breaking backwards changes to be mindful of, though:

 ### Breaking changes